 Revision is an important part of IIT JEE preparation.
 It’s not just after finishing the syllabus or before the exam, revision is a continuous process in the JEE preparation.
 It must happen daily in some form or other.
-For efficient JEE preparation, consistent revision is the key.
+To crack JEE with a good rank, a good revision strategy is required.

 - Start revising early.
 Include a specific revision slot in your JEE preparation schedule.
 Don’t procrastinate the revision time for new study.

 - Don’t spend too much time making your notes pretty.
 For diagrams, include all the details you need to learn but don’t try to produce a work of art.

 - Use Mnemonics to remember difficult words, phrases and statements.
 Memory Needs Every Method Of Nurturing Its Capacity” is a mnemonic for spelling ‘mnemonic.’

 - Make flow charts, diagrams, tables, posters, post-its, etc. and stick them wherever possible and have a glance at them repeatedly.

-- You can use flashcards to learn & revise topics and concepts.
+- Use flashcards to learn & revise topics and concepts.
 Flashcards allow you to study anywhere, in class, school, bus, etc. This helps in building your knowledge, generates interest, and above all utilises your non-productive time.

 - Quiz yourself.
 Ask yourself questions about the topic when you finish it.